-Use the following information to install or upgrade Novell[®] eDirectory[TM] 8.8 on a Windows 2000 or Windows Server 2003:
+Use the following information to install or upgrade Novell[®] eDirectory[TM] 8.8 on a Windows platform:

-- Section 2.1, "System Requirements," on page 23 - Section 2.2, "Prerequisites," on page 24 - Section 2.3, "Hardware Requirements," on page 25 - Section 2.4, "Forcing the Backlink Process to Run," on page 25 - Section 2.5, "Updating the eDirectory Schema for Windows," on page 26 - Section 2.6, "Disk Space Check on Upgrading to eDirectory SP4 or later," on page 27 - Section 2.7, "Installing Novell eDirectory on Windows," on page 27
+- Section 2.1, "System Requirements," on page 23 - Section 2.2, "Prerequisites," on page 24 - Section 2.3, "Hardware Requirements," on page 25 - Section 2.4, "Forcing the Backlink Process to Run," on page 26 - Section 2.5, "Disk Space Check on Upgrading to eDirectory SP5 or later," on page 26 - Section 2.6, "Installing Novell eDirectory on Windows," on page 26

-IMPORTANT: Novell eDirectory 8.8 lets you install eDirectory for Windows without the Novell ClientTM.
+IMPORTANT: Novell eDirectory 8.8 lets you install eDirectory for Windows without the Novell Client[TM].
 If you install eDirectory 8.8 on a machine already containing the Novell Client, eDirectory will use the existing Client.
-For more information, see "Installing or Updating Novell eDirectory 8.8 on Windows 2000 or Server 2003" on page 27.
+For more information, see "Installing or Updating Novell eDirectory 8.8 on a Windows Server" on page 27.